Swizec/react-d3js-es6-ebook/manuscript/simpler-environment.md

 * **Webpack** - a module bundler and file loader.
 It turns your app into a single JavaScript file, and it even lets you import images and styles like they were code.
 * **Babel** - a JavaScript transpiler.
 It turns your modern JS code (ES6, ECMAScript2015, 2016, ES7, whatever you call it) into code that can run on real world browsers.
 It's the ecosystem's answer to slow browser adoption.
 * **ESLint** - linting!
 It annoys you when you write code that is bad.
-This is a good thing. 😄
+This is a good thing. :smile:
 * **Jest** - a test runner.
 Having tests set up from the beginning of a project is a good idea.
 We won't really write tests in this book, but I will show you how it's done.

 All tools come preconfigured with sane defaults and ready to use.
 You have no idea how revolutionary this is.
 Check the appendixes to see how hard setting up an environment used to be.
 I'm so happy that `create-react-app` exists.